 It can be frightening to learn that you have another condition in addition to your addiction, but a dual diagnosis is very common.
 According to some studies, about half of all people with an addiction also have a dual diagnosis.

 If you think about it, this happens with a lot of other illnesses, too.
 For example, many people are diagnosed with high blood pressure and diabetes, so it makes sense that a simultaneous addiction and mental illness diagnosis is possible as well.
 There’s no shame in being diagnosed with any disease, including addiction and mental or behavioral health disorders.
-Diseases require treatment, and that’s why 12 Keys Dual Diagnosis Rehab offers experienced counselors to help you recover completely.
+Diseases require treatment, and that’s why 12 Keys dual diagnosis treatment center in Florida offers experienced counselors to help you recover completely.

 What Are the Statistics and Recovery Rates For Dual Diagnosis?

 While there is a staggering amount of people suffering from dual diagnosis, there is hope for recovery.
 The following statistics are provided by SAMSA, the national clearinghouse for health data, as reported on Dual Diagnosis:

 - 17.5 million Americans have a serious mental illness.
 About 4 million of those people also have an addiction disorder.

 - People with a dual diagnosis are often misdiagnosed.
 Among those with dual diagnosis, 34 percent received only mental health treatment, while 2 percent received rehab.

 - Only 12 percent of people with dual diagnosis correctly received treatment for both diseases.